retejs/rete-studio/README.md

 ## Key features

-- **Playground**: input your code and check its graph representation
+- **Core**: basic interfaces and methods for graph transformation
-- **Lab**: debugging tool for code transformation into a graph and back
+- **Languages**: transformation of specific programming languages into graphs and vice versa
-- **Editor**: open your local project to edit code visually as a graph
+- **UI**: components for visualizing the node editor and code editor
+- **Demo**: application featuring Playground (shown on the screenshot)

 ## Roadmap

 Currently, JavaScript is the only supported language.
-Considering the complexity of the transformation process, our current priority is building a robust application.
-Once we have fine-tuned our methodologies and algorithms (including different programming languages), we will introduce them as a separate plugin for Rete.js.
+Considering the complexity of the transformation process, our current priority is building [a robust application](https://studio.retejs.org/).
+Once we have fine-tuned our methodologies and algorithms (including different programming languages), we will introduce them as a published plugin for Rete.js.

-**If you believe in the potential of this project to revolutionize the way code generation is approached, you can contribute to its growth through [Sponsorship](https://retejs.org/sponsor) or by making a meaningful contribution in any other way.**

 ## Contribution